-Tuition Refund for 160 hours (67%) of Graphic Design Program \$4,288 (Refund = $$6,400 \text{ x } .67$) Expenses Refund for 160 hours (67%) (Use of Equipment and Lab) \$670 (Refund = $$1,000 \times .67$) Fees (Registration) \$0 Non-refundable State Tuition Recovery Fee \$0 Non-refundable Total Refund for uncompleted 180 hours of Graphic Design Program \$4,958
+Tuition Refund \$5120.00 (minus 20%) Expenses (Equipment and Lab use minus 20%) \$800 (minus 20%) Fees (Registration) \$0 Non-refundable State Tuition Recovery Fee \$0 Non-refundable Total Refund for Graphic Design Program \$5,920

-STUDENT TUITION RECOVERY FUND - STRF
+RECOVERY FUND - STRF

 The State of California established the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was a California resident while enrolled, or was enrolled in a residency program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.
 Unless relieved of the obligation to do so, you must pay the state-imposed assessment for the STRF, or it must be paid on your behalf, if you are a student in an educational program, who is a California resident, or are enrolled in a residency program, and prepay all or part of your tuition.